9 Day Crays, Castles & Fiords

 Starts in: Christchurch Ends in: Christchurch

 Our 9 Day South Island Crays, Castles & Fiords tour will show you the very best of the South Island.
-Explore in a more relaxed and less structured way as you visit key destinations such as Queenstown, Abel Tasman and Doubtful Sound.
+Explore in a more relaxed and less structured way as you visit key destinations such as Queenstown, Catlins and Doubtful Sound.

 Our tours will leave you in awe of New Zealand’s spectacular landscapes, heritage and culture, impressing even the most discerning traveller, and creating plenty of memories and stories to share for years to come.